jptrsn/ha-discourse-backup-sync/README.md

 - All communications are encrypted via SSH
 - Web UI is only accessible within your Home Assistant network

-## What's Backed Up?

-Discourse backups include everything you need for a complete restore:
-- ✅ Database (all posts, users, settings)
-- ✅ Uploaded files (avatars, attachments, images)
-- ✅ Theme assets
-- ✅ Plugin data

 ## How It Works

-1. **Scheduled Sync**: At your configured schedule, the add-on connects to your Discourse server
+1. **Scheduled Sync**: At your configured schedule, the add-on connects to your Discourse server using the SSH key you created using the web UI.
 2. **Download Latest**: Downloads the most recent backup file
 3. **Smart Storage**:
    - Stores in daily folder